Auto Unlock works when you're wearing your unlocked watch and are very close to your Mac. If necessary, move your watch a little closer.

 The first time you log in after you turn on, restart, or log out of your Mac, you must enter your password manually.
 After that, Apple Watch logs in for you.

 How to approve password requests with Apple Watch

 You can also use your Apple Watch to approve other requests to enter your administrator password.
 This works any time you need to type your Mac password, such as when viewing passwords in Safari settings, unlocking a locked note, or approving installation of an app.

 When your Mac asks you to approve with your Apple Watch or enter your password, just double-click the side button on your Apple Watch.
 Your password is automatically entered without having to type it.

 How to set up Auto Unlock

-- Make sure that your devices are set up as follows:
+Make sure that your devices meet the system requirements for Auto Unlock and are set up as follows:

-- Your Mac has Bluetooth turned on.
+- Your Mac and Apple Watch have Wi-Fi and Bluetooth turned on.

 - Your Apple Watch is using a passcode.